 Evaluate Partners and Vendors

 As companies become affected by the practices involved in collecting, sharing, and selling data, the need for businesses to screen all parties associated with their data-collection and selling efforts arise to ensure that they are covered and are in full compliance with the CCPA bill.
 This is important since companies may utilize the services of data brokers who are illegally selling the data of consumers that have opted-out of data collection efforts or who have requested their data to be deleted.
-Businesses should also be aware of who they are selling customer data to.
-The reason being that in the event a consumer wishes to have their data deleted, all parties who received said data should ensure that the customer data is deleted, even among the third-parties that were recipients of that data.
+Businesses should also be aware of who they are selling customer data to as well, the reason being that in the event a consumer wishes to have their data deleted, all parties who received said data should ensure that the customer data is deleted, even among the third-parties that were recipients of that data.

 Responsibility and Accountability

 Businesses should proactively work towards achieving compliance, both to protect its consumer’s privacy rights, and to avoid massive financial consequences, either in the form of fines from the Attorney General or customer lawsuits.
 Being proactive means strategically altering “business as usual” to ensure that strict data security policies are in place to protect consumer data.
 Workflows should be changed so that all consumer requests (associated with their privacy rights) can be acted upon swiftly and correctly.
-Legal aid may also help companies reach compliance more quickly.
+Legal aid may also help companies comply more quickly.

 Companies outside of California should begin to strategically modify and optimize their internal workings since California’s influence may mean that a federal law encompassing provisions like the CCPA may come into being soon.
 Complying with these laws will not only protect consumers but will gain their trust and ensure that more loyal brand ambassadors help to increase your company’s top line.